 Eagle County Coordinated Mail Ballot Election

 In addition to the Town of Vail Regular Municipal at-the-polls (polling place) Election on Nov.
-7, Eagle County will mail a separate ballot for any Eagle County, state or special district elections.
+5, Eagle County will mail a separate ballot for any Eagle County, state or special district elections.
 All county elections in Colorado are now automatically mail ballot elections, so all registered voters in Eagle County will receive a mail ballot for those elections.
-The Town of Vail Municipal Building will also serve as a ballot drop box location for this mail ballot election.
-Please contact Eagle County Clerk and Recorders Office at 970-328-8715 with questions about the mail ballot election
+Please contact Eagle County Clerk and Recorders Office at 970-328-8715 with questions about the mail ballot election.

 Other Municipal Elections

-For information about elections, contact the Town Clerk's Office, 970-479-2136 or email Patty McKenny at firstname.lastname@example.org.
+For information about elections, contact the Town Clerk's Office, 970-479-2136 or email Tammy Nagel at email@example.com.

 75 South Frontage Road